ros-navigation/navigation2/nav2_bt_navigator/README.md

 <br/>

 The navigate with replanning BT first ticks the `RateController` node which specifies how frequently the `GoalReached` and `ComputePathToPose` should be invoked.
 Then the `GoalReached` nodes check the distance to the goal to determine if the `ComputePathToPose` should be ticked or not.
 The `ComputePathToPose` gets the incoming goal pose from the blackboard, computes the path and puts the result back on the blackboard, where `FollowPath` picks it up.
 Each time a new path is computed, the blackboard gets updated and then `FollowPath` picks up the new goal to compute a control effort for. `controller_id` will specify the type of control effort you'd like to compute such as `FollowPath` `FollowPathSlow` `FollowPathExactly`, etc.

+* TruncatePath: A custom control node, which modifies a path making it shorter.
+It removes parts of the path closer than a distance to the goal pose.
+The resulting last pose of the path orientates the robot to the original goal pose.

 ### Navigate with replanning and simple recovery actions